 Minimum Generation.
 During low flows, all lower Snake River projects may be required to keep one generating unit online to maintain power system reliability.
 The minimum generation flow range for each unit is defined in FOP Table 1 (Appendix E), as derived from the lower limit of the 1% range and actual unit operations.
 During spring and summer spill for juvenile fish passage, if there is not enough river flow to meet this generation requirement and the FOP spill target, the project will operate the first available priority unit at minimum generation and spill the remainder of outflow.
 Actual attainable minimum generation values may vary depending on real-time conditions.

 Off-Season: September 1–April 2.
 While not required to do so in the off-season, turbines will normally run within the 1% range since it is the optimum point for maximizing energy output of a given unit of water over time.
+Unit 3 is still recommended to operate within the FP range defined above in section 4.2.2.
 Operation outside the 1% range is allowed if needed for power generation or other needs.

 Turbine Unit Maintenance.